tomcrown/tomcrown/README.md

 I'm a smart contract developer building on the Sui blockchain.

-In just a few months, I’ve gone from zero to launching real-world projectsl combining learning, coding, testing, and scripting into full stack blockchain builds.
+In just a few months, I’ve gone from zero to launching real-world projects like a Multi-seller marketplace, token, batch airdrop contract which has involved combining learning, coding, testing, and scripting into full stack blockchain builds.

 ## 💼 Open to Collaborations & Roles
 I'm currently open to: